ZiyChenn/PixPro-pytorch/detection/README.md

 ## Pixpro: Transferring to Detection

-Everything in this detection directory is borrowed from [Facebook's MoCo implementation](https://github.com/facebookresearch/moco/tree/master/detection).
+Everything in this detection directory is borrowed from [Facebook's MoCo implementation](https://github.com/facebookresearch/moco/tree/master/detection) and [detectron2](https://github.com/facebookresearch/detectron2).